cristaloleg/awesome-manifesto/README.md

   - end-user changes must be explicit

 ### Code health
+- use linters and code analysis all the time
+  - best handling for the best code
 - fork instead of hack
+  - logic isolation at the beginning
 - touch legacy, often
+  - it becomes non-legacy faster
 - remove deprecated stuff
+  - having a bloated dead code is an error
 - use TODO, BUG, XXX in code
-- use linters and code analysis all the time
+  - jumping to the issue tracker can be minimized

 ### Dependencies
 - bump libs on a permanent basis